colejarczyk/doc/api/level.rst

 .. note::

     There may be legacy key names in the object returned (``id``, ``customersCount``).
-    These are deprecated and can be removed without further notice.
+    These are deprecated and may be removed without further notice.
 Please don't use them in new applications.

 Edit existing level
 -------------------

-To edit an existing level you need to call the ``/api/level/<level>`` endpoint with the ``PUT`` method.
+To edit an existing level, you need to call the ``/api/level/<level>`` endpoint with the ``PUT`` method.

 Definition
 ^^^^^^^^^^